wwong38519/vagrant-ansible-mean/README.md

 * mongodb
 * yeoman
 * generator-angular for yeoman
+* express
+* nginx

-And the mongodb service is started after provisioning takes place.
+The mongodb and nginx services are started after provisioning takes place.

 Synced Folders
 --------------